JEE Mains 2025 April Attempt Date Released by NTA - Check Complete Schedule Here

 Representation of Data

 Any bit of information that is expressed as a numerical number is data.
-For example, the marks you obtained in your Math exam is data.
-Data is basically a collection of information, measurements or observations.
+For example, the marks you obtained in your Math exam are data.
+Data is a collection of information, measurements or observations.

 The data once collected must be arranged or organised in a way so that inferences or conclusions can be made out from it.